reVISION Design + Build

 Not every renovation company has experience navigating strata approvals, coordinating with building management, and working within the constraints of a multi-unit residential building.
 These are specialized skills that directly affect how smoothly your project runs and whether you stay on budget.

-reVISION Design + Build specializes in condo renovations in most Metro Vancouver municipalities.
-We handle everything from the initial strata approval process through design, permitting, and construction.
+reVISION Design + Build specializes in condo renovations in Metro Vancouver.
+We handle everything from the initial strata approval through design, permitting, and construction.
 If you’re ready to get a realistic sense of what your renovation will cost, reach out for a consultation.
 We’ll walk through your unit, your goals, and your budget, and tell you what’s feasible before you spend a dollar on design.

 Ready to create your dream project?